jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 * :ref:`I know how to make a person with a class<how to make a person with a class>`.
 * :ref:`I know that everything in Python is an object<everything is an object>`.

-Would you like to test the other projects with classes?

 .. toctree::
   :titlesonly:
   :maxdepth: 1